 It was this thought that also inspired Max Rubner's granddaughter: Johanna Quandt (* 1926, † 2015).
 Even before the founding of the Berlin Institute of Health as the new association of the Charité and the Max Delbrück Center for Molecular Medicine had been decided, the entrepreneur and founder of Stiftung Charité promised a grant of 40 million euros through the foundation in the event that the Federal Government and the State of Berlin decided to take this important step towards strengthening Berlin as a scientific location.
 With these funds, Stiftung Charité has put together a funding package to provide targeted support for the establishment of this beacon of the life sciences in Berlin: the Private Excellence Initiative Johanna Quandt.
 The focus was and still is on the support of excellent people in all phases of their scientific career.

-After a good five years of the Private Excellence Initiative Johanna Quandt, we have now moved markedly closer to this goal.
 With Thomas Südhof, Edvard Moser and Brian Kobilka, three recent Nobel Prize laureates have established their own laboratories in Berlin.
-More than a dozen European Research Council grantees are among those receiving funding.
+More than thirty European Research Council grantees are among those receiving funding.
 In addition, funding programs have been set up that attract attention far beyond Berlin's borders, such as the Einstein BIH Visiting Fellows or the Clinical Fellows.
 Other highly successful programs have been taken up by other institutions around Germany such as the Clinician Scientists or the Johanna Quandt Professorships.
 Yet, the most impressive proof of the impact that Johanna Quandt's Private Excellence Initiative has had is the funded scientists with their different profiles and projects.
 Their minds are already enriching the life sciences in Berlin today.
 Their ideas point to the future.
 Their faces represent a new departure.

 The online portal FACES gathers some of these faces and gives a voice to the various grantees of the initiative.
 We have paid particular attention to showing you how diverse the faces and stories behind Berlin’s incredibly innovative and exciting research projects are.
 Just as the Private Excellence Initiative Johanna Quandt has not yet been completed, FACES is continuously being expanded to include new voices and faces.
 It is therefore worth visiting us regularly.
 But now we hope you enjoy reading the reports, interviews and short portraits!